-Rezaei was a well-known admin of “Khorafatkadeh” (In Persian, “the home of superstitions”) on Instagram, Telegram and YouTube, which has anti-religion contents.
+Rezaei is a well-known admin of “Khorafatkadeh” (In Persian, “the home of superstitions”) on Instagram, Telegram and YouTube, which has anti-religion contents.
 He sent a message for last year’s International Atheist Day, organised by the International Ex-Muslim Coalition.

-His assassination was announced on IRGC’s (Islamic Revolutionary Guard Corps) official Telegram channel.
+His assassination attempt was announced on IRGC’s (Islamic Revolutionary Guard Corps) official Telegram channel.
 In the Telegram post, it stated: “apostates get what they deserve.”
 It also mentioned that Arsalan was anti-Islam and blasphemous.

-The International Ex-Muslim Coalition unequivocally condemns the assassination and calls on the international community to hold the Islamic regime of Iran accountable for its heinous murder of atheists, freethinkers and dissidents.
+The International Ex-Muslim Coalition unequivocally condemns the assassination attempt and calls on the international community to hold the Islamic regime of Iran accountable for its heinous murder of atheists, freethinkers and dissidents.
 We also call on them to investigate the role of the Turkish government in collaborating with the Islamic regime in these assassinations and in other instances that put refugees at risk.
 For example, the plan to deport women’s rights activist Nasibeh Shemsai facing 12 year prison sentence for opposing compulsory veiling laws in Iran or the deportation of activists Saeed Tamjidi and Mohammad Rajabi now on death row in Iran.